Kawakawa crash victim, 87, named

 He died at the scene while his wife Lois, who was driving, and another passenger were critically injured.
 All three had to be cut from the wreckage by volunteers from the Kawakawa and Paihia fire brigades.

-Lois Pratt, 75, and the female passenger, 67, were yesterday in a stable condition in the intensive care unit of Whangārei Hospital.
+Lois Pratt, 75, and the female passenger, 67, are in a stable condition in the intensive care unit of Whangārei Hospital.

 Both are understood to have suffered multiple fractures.